adaszko/complgen/README.md

 --exclude  (skip files that match GLOB)  --extended-regexp  (PATTERNS are extended regular expressions)
 ```

+Note that `bash` does not support showing descriptions.

 ### External commands

 It is possible to use entire shell commands as a source of completions: